Head Lice Shampoo

 Shampoos with Enzymes

 These enzymes work by dissolving the exoskeleton of the bugs.
-So the lice die.
 (A head louse normally produces the enzyme only when it is molting and already has a new, larger exoskeleton ready to go.
-So interrupting its life cycle with the enzymes leave it with no exoskeleton at all.)
+So interrupting its life cycle with enzymes at the right time may leave it with no exoskeleton at all.)

 The same enzymes work to loosen the nit glue which holds the nits/eggs onto the hair shaft.
 I found this effect to be particularly striking.

 The directions for most enzyme shampoos say to leave it in for at least 10 minutes before rinsing out.
 However, if you have already used permethrin or another pesticide on your child’s head, you may want to leave it in a bit longer.
-I don’t know if it’s true, but someone told me that some of the pesticides may actually harden nit glue.
+Some veteran parents speculate that certain pesticides may actually harden nit glue.

 After my kids’ lice was gone and I started researching head lice further (to put together this site), I noticed that almost all the professional lice removal services seem to use enzymes.
 (We were so happy with our shampoo, I considered becoming a distributor!)